Artoria2e5/orbital-balls/README.md

 orbital-balls
 =============

 orbital-balls is probably a solar system sandbox that runs on the Arduboy.
-It may or may not be a Game Jam 3 entry.
+It may or may not be a Game Jam 3 entry, depending on whether I will be able to put a renderer on it...

 orbital-balls uses patched conics, with major simplifications.